oclipa/csharp-cheat-sheet/README.md

 <div id="interview-const">
   <button type="button" class="collapsible">+ What is the difference between const and read-Only?<br/>
      <code class="ex">
-const = cannot be changed after compile time; only applies to primitive types (it is implicitly static). read-only = can only be set when a class is instantiated (i.e. in the class declaration or constructor) static readonly = effectively the same as const, although there are subtleties (see inside).
+const = cannot be changed after compile time; only applies to primitive types (it is implicitly static).
+Should only be used if value will never, ever change. read-only = can only be set when a class is instantiated (i.e. in the class declaration or constructor) static readonly = effectively the same as const, although there are some significant subtleties (see inside).
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">